 Obviously, using the intestinal lining of an animal to make the metal leaf means that it is not a vegetarian-friendly item.
 For this reason, production methods in Asia have changed to use different materials when pounding silver.
 These may include the use of parchment paper, phone books, or another similar material.

 Is It Safe to Eat Edible Silver Leaf?

 You may be wondering whether it is actually safe to eat silver leaf.
-As long as the silver leaves are made with pure silver, and no heavy metals, such as aluminum, then they are safe to eat.
+As long as the silver leaves are made with pure silver (like how gold leaf is made), and no heavy metals, such as aluminum, then they are safe to eat.
 Food safety standards prohibit manufacturers from using unsafe components.
 As long as you purchase this metal leaf from a reputable company, you should be fine.

 Like edible gold, this type of metal also comes in an inert form.
 Therefore, when you eat it, it is not absorbed by your body as it passes through your digestive tract.

 What Is the Nutritional Content of Edible Silver Leaf?